kenjyco/kenjyco/setup-linux-mint-and-tips.md

 $ source ./install.sh all
 ```

+When asked to "select your prompt mode" go with option 1 (verbose).
+You can try
+other prompt styles by running the `prompt-select-mode` command.

 # Click the shield icon in the in the lower right area of the screen

 > This is the Update Manager, so make sure you are connected to the internet